nadakojovic/ProximityIndexPaper/README.md

 - Kojovic, N., et al. "Unraveling the Developmental Dynamic of Visual Exploration of Social Interactions in Autism."
 [Journal], [Year].
 DOI: [Insert DOI]

-For any further inquiries or assistance, please contact [Nada.Kojovic].
+For any further inquiries or assistance, please contact